← Back to Home

 We asked a different question: What if the suspects could think?

-PERDIFY represents a new kind of narrative experience—one where AI characters possess genuine autonomy, memory, and motivation.
-They don't follow scripts.
+PERDIFY represents a new kind of narrative experience: AI characters with authored motives, memory, and pressure points.
 They respond to you.
 They remember what you asked three conversations ago.
 They notice when you're circling back.
 They get nervous.
 They get defensive.
 They get creative.

 Design Philosophy